 If the $1,935/year price tag is out of your range, there are a number of free solutions that offer comparable features.
 Most notable among them are FreeCAD, OnShape, and nanoCAD.

-To learn more about free CAD software, check out our article, 2019 Best Free CAD Software (2D/3D CAD Programs)
+To learn more about free CAD software, check out our article, 2019 Best Free CAD Software (Fall Update)

-However, if these programs simply don’t cut it for you, consider these free or commercial alternatives to Autodesk Inventor: 2019 Best 3D Design/3D Modeling Software (Many are Free)
+However, if these programs simply don’t cut it for you, consider these free or commercial alternatives to Autodesk Inventor: 2019 Best 3D Modeling Software / 3D Design Software

 One of the best free alternatives to Autodesk Inventor for sure.
 FreeCAD is an open-source and highly extensible free 3D CAD software.
 Its range of features can even stand comparison with commercial software like Autodesk’s program, since it offers full parametric modeling.